voidlizard/hbs2/README.md

 Okay, ley\'s bring the overlay network (VPN), place all our hosts and resources there and will use own DNS.

 Yeap, it will work.
-But is it will cost you.
+But it will cost you.
 It is acceptable for an organisation, but hardly for a group of random people.

 What else.